ErikMcClure/sweetiebot/README.md

 * **Announce:** [RESTRICTED] Announcement command.
 * **RemoveAlias:** [RESTRICTED] Removes an alias.

+### Emotes
+Keeps a list of banned emotes that are either siezure inducing or way too big, and deletes any messages that use them.

 ### Groups
 Contains commands for manipulating groups and pinging them.
 #### Commands